mgabor18/k6-playground/README.md

-# K6 Load Testing a Random Number API
+# K6 Load Testing Playground

 This repository contains a simple Express-based API that returns a random number between 1 and 10, along with a load testing setup using the [K6 load testing tool](https://k6.io/).
-The purpose of this project is to demonstrate basic API functionality and how to perform load testing with K6.
+The purpose of this project is to demonstrate basic functionalities of k6 and how to perform load testing with this tool.

 ## Prerequisites